Historical Films Historians Can't Stand To Watch

 Pocahontas

 Just because your film is an animated feature aimed at kids doesn't let you off the hook for historical accuracy.
-Disney's Pocahontas is a delightful movie ... that unfortunately fails pretty big-time when it comes to getting its facts straight.
+Disney's "Pocahontas" is a delightful movie, but one that fails big-time when it comes to getting its facts straight.
 Kids may assume that the movie is pretty accurate, which means it's teaching those kids a version of history that's totally wrong.

 Advertisement

-According to Bustle, the worst (and creepiest) thing the film gets wrong is Pocahontas' age.
-In reality, she was about ten years old when she met 27-year-old Captain John Smith.
-The film makes her into an adult and spins a totally fictional tale of a romance between them — which would have been really horrifying if true.
-The film builds to the big moment when Smith returns home to England and Pocahontas decides to stay behind with her family — but in reality, Pocahontas did marry an Englishman many years later and sailed to England with him.
+The worst (and creepiest) thing the film gets wrong is Pocahontas' age.
+In reality, she was about 10 years old when she met 27-year-old Captain John Smith.
+The film makes her into an adult and spins a totally fictional tale of a romance between them, which would have been really horrifying if true.
+The film builds to the big moment when Smith returns home to England and Pocahontas decides to stay behind with her family, but in reality, Pocahontas did marry an Englishman many years later and sailed to England with him.

-As noted by The Guardian, the film also distorts history by toning down the colonial violence inflicted on the Native Americans by the British.
-The film strongly implies that the Native Americans were just as violent and intent on fighting as the British and then depicts everyone coming together to strike a new peace accord.
-In reality, the British brought along several nasty diseases that killed off about 90 percent of the population, allowing the Europeans to just grab all their land.
+The film also distorts history by toning down the colonial violence inflicted on the Native Americans by the British.
+The film strongly implies that the Native Americans were just as violent and intent on fighting as the British, and then depicts everyone coming together to strike a new peace accord.
+In reality, the British brought along several nasty diseases that killed off up to 90 percent of the Indigenous population, and the European colonizers violently seized land from the survivors.

 Advertisement